50poff/CapstoneProject/README.md

-# DaiHire app
+# Hireing app
-An application for scheduling interviews at Daitan
+An application for scheduling interviews

 ## Running the app
 To run the app the system must have docker installed.